ringcentral-ruby/glip-poster-ruby/README.md

 ## Usage

-First you have to initialize your poster and then you can use `send_message` to send your message.
-You must have a webhook URL configured in Glip using the "Glip Webhooks" integration.
+Initialize your poster and then call the `send_message` method to send your message.
+You must supply the webhook URL or webhook ID configured in the desired "Glip Webhooks" integration.

 ```ruby
 require 'glip-poster'